frohro/6302view/docs.md

 ### `cm.step`

-`cm.step` updates the inputs, reports the outputs, and conveniently blocks according to your given loop rate (e.g. the 1000 microseconds below).
+`cm.step` updates the inputs, reports the outputs, and conveniently blocks according to your given loop rate (e.g. the 5000 microseconds from [above](#example)).

 ```cpp
 void loop() {